tashi-2004/Global-Ecommerce-Retail-Trends-Analysis/SECURITY.md

    - **Proof of Concept:** Any relevant code, screenshots, or other evidence that demonstrates the vulnerability.
    - **Impact Assessment:** An assessment of the potential impact of the vulnerability.

-## Security Best Practices

-To help ensure the security of this project, we recommend the following best practices:

-- **Keep Dependencies Updated:** Regularly update project dependencies to their latest versions to mitigate vulnerabilities in third-party libraries.
-- **Review Code:** Conduct regular code reviews to identify and address potential security issues.
-- **Use Secure Coding Practices:** Follow secure coding guidelines and practices to minimize the risk of vulnerabilities.
-- **Apply Security Patches:** Apply security patches and updates as soon as they become available.

 ## Security Updates

 For updates on security patches and changes, monitor the repository’s [Releases](https://github.com/tashi-2004/Global-Ecommerce-Retail-Trends-Analysis/releases) page and [Discussions](https://github.com/tashi-2004/Global-Ecommerce-Retail-Trends-Analysis/discussions).